NIFTy-PPL/NIFTy/docs/source/code.rst

 A similar algorithm suited for nonlinear problems is provided by :class:`NonlinearCG`.

-Many minimizers for nonlinear problems can be described as
+Many minimizers for nonlinear problems can be characterized as

 - first deciding on a direction for the next step
 - then finding a suitable step length along this direction, resulting in the